majido/animation_jam/README.md

 <br>

+We are using [shortstack](https://github.com/shortstack) as a starting point!
-> Watch me break it down on [YouTube!](https://links.argyle.ink/shortstack)
+> Watch Adam Argyle break it down on [YouTube!](https://links.argyle.ink/shortstack)

 <br><br>

 ## Getting Started
-1. `mkdir new-project-name && cd $_`
-1. `git clone --depth=1 https://github.com/argyleink/shortstack.git . && rm -rf ./.git`
 1. `npm i`
 1. `npm start`